Lymah123/js-project-webpage-color-changing/README.md

 I learned how to use Linux distributions (demo), sudo (lab), and software environments.
 - D24.
 I read a blog post on some backend frameworks.
-- D24: Nothing- I satyed late from campus(prof Adewale project SC)
+- D24: Nothing- Due to school work).